venoajie/my-ai-assistant/docs/prompting_guide.md

 The single most important factor for achieving high-quality results is to **use the right persona for the job**.
 The persona system is the foundation of this application's power.

--   **Why?** Personas are pre-loaded with a specific role, a core philosophy, and a structured operational protocol.
+-   **Why?** Personas are pre-programmed with a specific role, a core philosophy, and a structured operational protocol.
 Using `core/csa-1` doesn't just tell the AI to be a systems architect; it forces it to follow a proven, multi-step process for architectural tasks, leading to far more consistent and robust outputs than a generic prompt.

 -   **Action:** Before writing a prompt, check the `persona_manifest.yml` or run `ai --list-personas` to find the best specialist for your task.